seanconnollydev/gen-i18n/README.md

 # gen-i18n

-Salve the pain of generating translation resource files and transforming hard coded application text into translation keys
+Salve the pain of generating translation resource files and transforming hard coded application text into translation keys.

+Note this project is meant for one-time use to localize an existing application, not for ongoing key generation.
+It may be more useful as an example script if you need heavy customization.

 ## Installation